Selected

 accompanied by wife Empress Michico.
 The monarch saw

-the Mahggha Center of Japanese Art and Technology as
+Mahggha Center of Japanese Art and Technology

-met some of its celebrities, and ate lunch with local
+celebrities, and ate lunch with local notables.

-Majesty’s tour of the Central-Eastern Europe.
+the Central-Eastern Europe.

-Kennedy Takes Over the Krakow Philharmonics’
+Nigel Kennedy Takes Over the Krakow Philharmonics’

 Artistic Directorship